IainMcHugh/milestone-project-3/README.md

   - #### Site Visitor Goals

     1. As a site visitor, I want to be able to browse websites by topic instead of what best matches my search query on a search engine.
-    2. As a site visitor, I want to be able to have a single place that I can leave feedback and report bugs on websites I use.
+    2. As a site visitor, I want to be able to view websites categorised by user ratings.
-    3. As a site visitor, I want to be able to view websites categorised by user ratings.
+    3. As a site visitoy, I want lookup functionality to search for a specific website that has been added.
     4. As a site visitor, I want to be able to read release notes for updates to websites that I use continuously.
+    5. As a returning user, I want to have a single place that I can leave feedback and report bugs on websites I use.
+    6. As a returning user, I want a place to receive user feedback on my personal websites.
-    5. As a returning user, I want to be able to update information on website as it changes over time.
+    7. As a returning user, I want to be able to reply to user feedback on my websites, and provide updates.
-    6. As a returning user, I want to be able to delete a website entry if the website no longer exists.
+    8. As a returning user, I want to be able to delete a website entry if the website no longer exists.
+    9. As a returning user, I don't want other individuals to be able to edit or delete websites associated with my account

 - ### Design
   - #### Colour Scheme